One of London’s most recognizable and popular attractions is the London Eye.

 - The Shard.
 The tallest building in the UK, with an observation deck spanning the 69th and 72nd floors.
 The Shard just over a mile east of the London Eye, so naturally you don’t get the same views.
 Instead, you get good views of the Tower of London and City of London.
 We have visited and can definitely recommend for the nice city views.
 You need a ticket to visit.

 - Sky Garden.
-Almost directly opposite the Shard on the north side of the river Thames, the Sky Garden is a good free viewing platform on the 43rd floor.
+Almost directly opposite the Shard on the north side of the river Thames, the Sky Garden is a good free viewing platform on the 43rd floor (booking required).
 It offers excellent sunset views in particular.
 However, it is very popular and the free tickets go very fast

 - Tate Modern.
 This free modern art gallery is found in a former power station, opposite St. Paul’s Cathedral on the south bank of the River Thames.
 It has a viewing platform on the 5th floor which offers good views of the Millenium Bridge and St. Paul’s Cathedral.